home-assistant/home-assistant.io/source/_components/media_player.plex.markdown

 ## {% linkable_title Setup %}

 The preferred way to setup the Plex platform is by enabling the [discovery component](/components/discovery/) which requires GDM enabled on your Plex server.
+This can be found on your Plex Web App under Settings > (server Name) > settings > Network and choose "Enable local network discovery (GDM)".

 If your Plex server has local authentication enabled or multiple users defined, Home Assistant requires an authentication token to be entered in the frontend.
 Press "CONFIGURE" to do it.